 Symptoms of depression include sadness and changes in mood.
 Depression, though, is a complex diagnosis that affects many aspects of functioning, including memory.

 Some older people may mistake symptoms of depression as dementia.
-According to an older article, depression may cause a person to perform worse on brain function tests over time.
+According to an

 An article in the British Journal of Psychiatry indicates that some affective disorders, including depression, may increase the risk of dementia, especially if a person does not seek treatment.